-No matter what you may be craving, the CBD has plenty of supper spots for you to enjoy.
-While most dinner spots may close early, you can hopefully find some new favourites from this list that will please both you and your wallet, giving you something to look forward to during late nights in the office.
+No matter what you may be craving, the central business district has plenty of supper spots for you to enjoy.
+While most dinner spots may close early, you can hopefully find some new favourites from this list that will please both you and your wallet, giving you something to look forward to after late nights in the office.

-For things to do on your off-days, check out:
+For more things to do when the sun goes down, check out:

 As Clouds Cafe is a new alpaca cafe in JB with a pair of friendly,…